OpenMx/OpenMx/docs/source/RegDemoMatrix.rst

       mxRAMObjective("A","S","F","M")
   )

 The only additional components to our ``mxMatrix`` functions are the inclusion of the "w" variable, which becomes the first row and column of all matrices.
-The model is run and output is viewed just as before, using the ``mxRun`` function, ``@output`` and the ``mxSummary`` function to run, view and summarize the completed model.
+The model is run and output is viewed just as before, using the ``mxRun`` function, ``@output`` and the ``summary`` function to run, view and summarize the completed model.

 These models may also be specified using paths instead of matrices.
 See link for matrix specification of these models.